displaydata/view-dc-events/README.md

 This field can then be used in visualisation filters to view a specific store etc.

+### Kibana Spaces
+Spaces are a kibana component that enable you to organize your dashboards and other saved objects into meaningful categories.
+Each space has its own set of objects and dashboards.
+The default space is always available.
+Other named spaces are added to present a clean set of dashboards for a specific category of information e.g. Health, Alerts, Performance.

+The default space must always be present and if no other spaces are created you will enter the default space when connecting to the kibana UI.

+The `load-saved-objects` script will use the kibana API to load any predefined spaces that appear under the `.../kibana/spaces` directory.
+Objects that the script will load are; imports, dashboards, visualisations, searches & index patterns.

 ## Ingesting directly from Dynamic Central
 This repo is being used for ingesting and analysing the SoakTest machine's user events.
 In this instance there are no saved log files to ingest from the `logs` directory